-- (2) An employee may be reimbursed for lodging expenses at actual cost, generally not to exceed the standard lodging per diem rate as established by the GSA, except as otherwise provided in paragraph (1) above. - (3) Except as otherwise provided in paragraph (1) above, reimbursement for meal expenses for up to three separate meals per day may be provided as follows: - With receipts: actual cost not to exceed eleven dollars (\$11.00) for breakfast; fifteen dollars (\$15.00) for lunch; and twenty-four dollars (\$24.00) for dinner, all plus tax and up to 15 percent gratuity. - b.
-Without receipts: at per diem rates not to exceed six dollars (\$6.00) for breakfast; nine dollars (\$9.00) for lunch; and nineteen dollars (\$19.00) for dinner, all plus tax and up to 15 percent gratuity. - (4) Where the cost of a meal is included as part of a registration charge for an event (e.g., continental breakfast at a conference or training seminar) or in the cost of lodging, an employee may not claim reimbursement for that meal. - (5) Expense Advances.
-Advancement of funds for business expenses can be obtained from the County through submission of the appropriate form.
+- (4) Where the cost of a meal is included as part of a registration charge for an event (e.g., continental breakfast at a conference or training seminar) or in the cost of lodging, an employee may not claim reimbursement for that meal. - (5) Expense Advances.
+Advancement of funds for Business Expenses can be obtained from the County through submission of the appropriate form.
 Advancements shall not exceed the per diem allowance set forth herein.
-The minimum amount to be advanced is fifty dollars (\$50.00). - H. COUNTY CREDIT CARDS - The County may issue a County credit to the San Bernardino LAFCO Executive Officer and require business expenses be paid for with said card.

-- (2) If unauthorized charges are placed on the card, the San Bernardino LAFCO Executive Officer shall be required to reimburse the County.
-If the employee fails to reimburse the County within fifteen (15) calendar days or prior to separation from San Bernardino LAFCO service, the County may recover any unauthorized charges from the employee's pay. - 4.
-COMMISSION STIPEND/PER DIEM PAYMENT (Adopted February 20, 2002; Amended May 19, 2004, and May 16, 2007) - A. Commission members shall receive a stipend payment of \$200 per posted and attended Commission hearing.
-In addition, Commission members appointed to standing committees and/or the Southern Region of CALAFCO will receive payment of a stipend for attendance.
-No stipend shall be paid for attendance at a conference, seminar or other meetings. - B. All travel which is twenty (20) miles or less round trip from a member's home shall not be reimbursed.
+The minimum amount to be advanced is fifty dollars (\$50.00). - H. COUNTY CREDIT CARDS - (1) The County may issue a County credit to the San Bernardino LAFCO Executive Officer and require Business Expenses be paid for with said card. - (2) If unauthorized charges are placed on the card, the San Bernardino LAFCO Executive Officer shall be required to reimburse the County.
+If the Executive Officer fails to reimburse the County within fifteen (15) calendar days or prior to separation from San Bernardino LAFCO service, the County may recover any unauthorized charges from the Executive Officer's pay. - 4.
+COMMISSION PER DIEM PAYMENT (Adopted February 20, 2002; Amended May 19, 2004, and May 16, 2007) - A. Commission members shall receive a per diem payment of \$200 for each day they are in attendance at meetings of the Commission.
+In addition, Commission members appointed to standing committees and/or representatives to any organization of regional LAFCOs will receive a per diem payment for attendance.
+No per diem payment shall be paid for attendance at a conference, seminar or other meetings that are not publicly noticed meetings of the Commission. - B. All travel which is twenty (20) miles or less round trip from a member's home shall not be reimbursed.
 If the round trip exceeds twenty (20) miles, then all mileage is reimbursable as provided herein.
 All other mileage payment procedures are outlined in the Expense Reimbursement Policy, Item 3 above. - 5.
-ANNUAL AUDIT (Adopted September 28, 2011) - A. ROLE OF THE INDEPENDENT AUDITOR

-It is the policy of San Bernardino LAFCO to arrange for an annual audit of its financial statements to be conducted by an independent accounting firm.
-The independent accounting firm selected by the Commission will be required to communicate directly with the Commission upon the completion of their audit.
+ANNUAL AUDIT (Adopted September 28, 2011) - A. ROLE OF THE INDEPENDENT AUDITOR its financial statements to be conducted by an independent accounting firm.
+The independent accounting firm selected by the Commission will be required to communicate the results of the audit directly to the Commission upon the completion of their audit.